AUTOMATIC1111/stable-diffusion-webui/Features.md

 All examples are non-cherrypicked unless specified otherwise.

 # Extra networks
-A single button with a picture of a card on it unifies multiple extra ways to extend your generation into one UI.
+A single button with a picture of a card on it.
+It unifies multiple extra ways to extend your generation into one UI.

 Find it next to the big Generate button:
 ![firefox_QOnhgmmSi5](https://user-images.githubusercontent.com/20920490/214776880-2fe558e1-6f63-432f-b0c6-675e1d1a0822.png)

 Extra networks provides a set of cards, each corresponding to a file with a part of model you either train or obtain from somewhere.
 Clicking the card adds the model to prompt, where it will affect generation.